NYUAD-CRC/crc-docs/_sources/hpc/training/system.rst.txt

 2. (One time only) Apply an HPC account and pass our quiz.
 3. If needed, transfer your input data to the HPC.
 4. Log on to HPC login nodes.
-5. Submit jobs on login nodes.
+5. Submit jobs from login nodes.
 6. Your jobs will queue for execution.
 7. Once done, examine the output.